Your Custom Text Here

 Just as no two people are exactly alike, neither is their process in therapy.
 In each therapeutic relationship we settle into an approach that feels appropriate, remaining open to changes throughout the treatment.
 An integral part of my work is to help individuals overcome trauma (relational and physical) along with the limiting beliefs that go along with those experiences.
 I understand that you may feel that the word “trauma” may not apply to you.
 However, I have found that most people who are experiencing high levels of stress, anxiety or depression, have had life experiences that they consider insignificant; Those same experiences turn out to be a primary focus in moving forward with healing.
 How we learned to relate to our caregivers, family and friends as children and young adults (unconsciously) often leads to unhelpful patterns which lock us into feeling unloved, hurt, misunderstood, helpless, unimportant, wrong, etc. Together we will investigate those experiences and move through a somatic, body/mind integration in order to feel physically different in the present.
 Yes, landing in a space where calm is your new normal is possible.
 Yes, those feelings of guilt and shame can and will become a thing of the past.
 While we won’t reach perfection, or Buddha status, we can reach a sense of well being that carries us through the most difficult times in life and also allows us to experience the present, embracing joy and all of life’s beauty.

-In addition to my formal clinical masters-level training in psychotherapy from Smith College for Social Work (2015), I have over 15 years of training in behavioral learning theory that is grounded in my prior work as a teacher and parent educator.
+In addition to my formal clinical masters-level training in psychotherapy from Smith College for Social Work (2015), I have over 15 years of training in behavioral learning theory that is grounded in my prior work as a teacher, clinical case manager and parent educator.
 What that means for you is that we have a variety of means to address what is happening for you so that your treatment is as individualized as possible.
 In addition, I have a Master of the Arts degree in Bilingual and Diverse Education (2003).
 I am actively working to be anti-racist, and strive to implement practices that decolonize the therapeutic process and move away from pathologizing peoples’ experiences.